Convex-Dev/design/docs/cad/003_encoding/README.md

 Examples:
 - an application might define `0xE5` as an extension where the value references a known JSON schema.
 - another application might define `0xE0` as an enum where the values are the possible states of a finite state machine

+### `0xF0` - `0xFE` Reserved

+These values are reserved for possible future CAD3 extensions. at present they are illegal

 ### `0xFF` Illegal